 Best For: Morning tee times, smooth golf cigars, consistent burn outdoors

-Rocky Patel’s Vintage 1999 line has become a staple for smokers who appreciate a mellow yet flavorful cigar.
-Wrapped in a Connecticut Shade leaf and filled with aged Dominican and Nicaraguan tobaccos, the blend focuses on smoothness and balance.
+Rocky Patel’s Vintage 1999 has become a staple for smokers who want mellow but still flavorful.
+Wrapped in Connecticut Shade over aged Dominican and Nicaraguan tobaccos, the blend is all about smoothness and balance.

-That easygoing character makes it a natural golf cigar.
-The flavor profile leans toward cedar, roasted nuts, and coffee with a gentle sweetness that pairs well with a morning tee time or a relaxed afternoon round.
+That easygoing character makes it a natural on the course.
+The flavor leans cedar, roasted nuts, and coffee with a gentle sweetness that suits a morning tee time or a relaxed afternoon round.

 Key Details: